saiteja-d/circuit_stem/DOCS/CodeExecutionFlow.md

 Once the `GameScreen` is built, the gameplay loop is driven by state changes.

 1.  **User Input (`ui/game_canvas.dart`)**:
-    -   The user interacts with the `GameCanvas` (e.g., taps a component).
+    -   The user interacts with the `GameCanvas` (e.g., taps a component, drags a component, taps a rotate button).
     -   The UI widget calls a method on the **notifier** of the game engine provider.
         ```dart
         ref.read(gameEngineProvider.notifier).handleTap(x, y);
         ```
+    -   If a component is tapped, the `handleTap` method in `GameEngineNotifier` is called.
+This method now also handles selecting components.
+    -   If a rotate button is tapped, the `rotateComponent` method in `GameEngineNotifier` is called.

 2.  **State Update (`engine/game_engine_notifier.dart`)**:
     -   The `handleTap` method inside `GameEngineNotifier` contains the business logic.